 The aneuploid conditions described above are the result of chromosome nondisjunction, a defect in chromosome segregation during meiosis (see below) in one of the parents.

 - The aneuploidies described above are essentially the only ones that result in live human births.
 Why do you think these aneuploidies are viable while aneuploidies of other chromosomes are not?

 Some tissues in an animal can contain cells that have more than two chromosome sets, whereas the somatic cells in the rest of the animal are diploid.
 This situation is called endopolyploidy.
-For example, human liver cells can vary in euploidy (some cells are 4n, 8n, or 16n).
-Endopolyploidy allows liver cells to increase the production of proteins encoded by genes on these chromosomes to meet the metabolic demands placed on the liver.
+For example, human liver cells can vary in euploidy (some cells are tetraploid or octaploid).
+Endopolyploidy allows liver cells to increase the production of protein products to meet the unique metabolic demands placed on the liver.

 The fruit fly Drosophila is a diploid organism containing four pairs of homologous chromosomes.
 However, the salivary glands of the fruit fly contain higher variations in euploidy.
-To produce so many copies of the same chromosome, the homologous chromosomes pair with each other and then undergo several rounds of DNA replication without cell division.
-Replication in this way produces a polytene chromosome, a bundle of attached sister chromatids that lie parallel to each other.
+Endopolyploidy occurs when the homologous chromosomes pair with each other and then undergo several rounds of DNA replication without cell division.
+DNA replication in this way produces polytene chromosomes, a thick bundle of identical DNA molecules, lying parallel to each other.

 - What is endopolyploidy?